n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Starting an oxidation cycle to test run the new GC column tomorrow.

 Doing derivitization of the 8 samples in the rack.

+## 2023-08-22
+I'm gonna rerun the 6 samples that I already ran with some different concentrations.
+22-W-3 should be raised in 50 uL.
+22-K-3 should be raised in 50 uL.